-S-corporations are simply C-corporations that have elected (under Subchapter S of Chapter 1 of the Internal Revenue Code) to receive a special kind of tax treatment.
-As such, the only difference between an S-corporation and a C-corporation is taxation.
+S-corporations are simply C-corporations that have elected to receive a special kind of tax treatment.
+In other words, the only difference between an S-corporation and a C-corporation is taxation.

 Electing S-Corp Taxation